Rahul is an app enthusiast who loves scouring the web for alternatives to popular apps and websites. Monopoly mustn't prevail!

 The social media network’s only objective is to enable professional introductions that foster business collaborations and advance business organizations.

 A key difference between Ryze and LinkedIn is the non-marketing approach of the former.
 While Ryze does market itself and sells ads to its members, it adopts a social-first approach that means posting social, interactive content is encouraged more than buying ads.

-Such a focused approach also produces higher organic leads for businesses than does LinkedIn.
-Ryze is also a better option for connecting with fellow professionals, as the contacts one develops are less superficial than LinkedIn’s.
+Such a focused approach also produces higher organic leads for businesses than LinkedIn does.
+Ryze is also a better option for connecting with fellow professionals, as the contacts one develops are less superficial than on LinkedIn.

 However, Ryze is a premium-only social network without a free option, and a user must first commit to it before joining.

 Meetup is neither a conventional job posting website nor a professional social network like LinkedIn.
 It does serve both purposes, however, with a different approach that’s not any less effective than LinkedIn’s.